padmarajnidagundi/Awesome-Copilot-Chat-Context/README.md

-Here’s an updated version of your **Awesome Copilot Chat Context 2025 Guide**, now including the **Slash Commands** section at the end in a consistent and professional format:
+**GitHub Copilot Chat Context 2025 Guide**

 ---

-# Awesome-Copilot-Chat-Context

-**Awesome Copilot Chat Context 2025 Guide**

----

-## 🧠 GitHub Copilot 2025 — Chat Contexts Guide
+## 🧠 GitHub Copilot Chat Context 2025 — Chat Contexts Guide

 Boost your productivity by providing **precise context** to GitHub Copilot Chat.
 This guide lists all available context types that developers and test engineers can use to supercharge AI assistance inside VS Code.